Booker Prize: Special awards

-In 1993, to mark the prize's 25th anniversary, a "Booker of Bookers" Prize was given.
+In 1993, a special Booker of Bookers prize was awarded to mark the prize's 25th anniversary.
 Three previous judges of the award, Malcolm Bradbury, David Holloway and W. L. Webb, met and chose Salman Rushdie's Midnight's Children, the 1981 winner, as "the best novel out of all the winners".

 In 2006, the Man Booker Prize set up a "Best of Beryl" prize, for the author Beryl Bainbridge, who had been nominated five times and yet failed to win once.
 The prize is said to count as a Booker Prize.
 The nominees were An Awfully Big Adventure, Every Man for Himself, The Bottle Factory Outing, The Dressmaker and Master Georgie, which won.

 Similarly, The Best of the Booker was awarded in 2008 to celebrate the prize's 40th anniversary.
 A shortlist of six winners was chosen — Rushdie's Midnight's Children, Coetzee' Disgrace, Carey's Oscar and Lucinda, Gordimer's The Conservationist, Farrell's The Siege of Krishnapur, and Barker's The Ghost Road — and the decision was left to a public vote; the winner was again Midnight's Children.